Primary Investigator

 Nina Curko ’22

 Upon graduating, Nina won the won the Herbert W. Rogers Prize, awarded to the “graduating senior(s) who is deemed outstanding by a vote of the Psychology Faculty.”
 Her thesis was a replication and extension of Contextual Prerequisites for Understanding by Bransford & Johnson (1972).
-She is currently a graduate student in cognitive psychology at Boston College.
+She is currently a PhD student in cognitive psychology at Boston College.